-Corporate Framework Priority theme Corporate Objectives Service contribution to the Corporate Themes Housing and Thriving Communities We will work on a local plan to deliver sufficient housing and adopt that plan in 2023 Through our joint ventures and partnerships we will take all available practicable action to increase the supply of affordable homes in the district We will complete the delivery of the main and learner pools and refurbishment to the leisure venue at South Oxhey We will seek to increase the number of Green Flag accredited parks and open spaces We will work towards reducing inequalities, prevent homelessness and encourage healthy lifestyles We will continue to work with partners to tackle crime and anti-social behaviour and secure investment in priority interventions.
-The Local Plan will allocate land for housing, employment, education, open spaces etc. The Local Plan will contain policies on amount and type of housing required and policies that guide development to encourage healthy lifestyle - e.g. promoting walking, cycling, provision of open space etc. Sustainable Environment We will produce and deliver a Climate Change Strategy and action plan We will continue to improve the energy efficiency of the Council's buildings We will deliver and implement a Cycling and Walking Strategy We will seek to maintain our position as the highest recycling authority in Hertfordshire.
+Corporate Framework Priority theme Corporate Objectives Service contribution to the Corporate Themes Housing and Thriving Communities We will work on a local plan to deliver sufficient housing and adopt that plan by 2025 Through our joint ventures and partnerships we will take all available practicable action to increase the supply of affordable homes in the district We will seek to maintain the number of Green Flag accredited parks and open spaces We will work towards reducing inequalities, prevent homelessness and encourage healthy lifestyles We will continue to work with partners to tackle crime and anti-social behaviour and secure investment in priority interventions.
+The Local Plan will allocate land for housing, employment, education, open spaces etc. The Local Plan will contain policies on amount and type of housing required and policies that guide development to encourage healthy lifestyle - e.g. promoting walking, cycling, provision of open space etc. Sustainable Environment We will deliver the Climate Emergency and sustainability Strategy and action plan We will continue to improve the energy efficiency of the council's buildings and local housing.
+We will deliver and implement a Cycling and Walking Strategy We will seek to maintain our position as one of the highest recycling authorities in Hertfordshire and England.
 Policies in Local Plan relating to protection and enhancements of Green Infrastructure and sustainable development and carbon emissions reductions

-Successful Economy We will undertake a review of the Council's role in relation to the economy and agree an economic strategy We will continue to participate in the Hertfordshire Growth Board and engage the Hertfordshire Local Enterprise Partnership to support the economy Three Rivers will be recognised as a great place to do business We will continue to improve our relationship with the local business community We will continue to support Visit Herts and promote Three Rivers as the home of the internationally significant Warner Bros Studios.
-The Local Plan will allocate land for employment uses Economic Strategy sets out actions to support economic growth Review of projects implemented under Additional Restrictions Grant managed by Economic and Sustainable Development to support local business and look at funding opportunities for future projects in relation to economic development following implementation of the ARG projects.
-High Performing, Financially Independent Council We will generate enough income to continue to provide services for the district We will develop and deliver an improved Property Investment Strategy to maximise income from our assets and support the Commercial Strategy We will progress our Customer Service Strategy that provides a range of contact channels for customers and sets out corporate expectations of how they should be treated We will produce an Organisational Development Strategy to support the Council in delivering its priorities and objectives.
+Successful Economy We will produce an Economic Strategy and implement the associated action plan.
+We will continue to participate in the Hertfordshire Growth Board and South West Herts Partnership and engage the Hertfordshire Local Enterprise Partnership to support the economy Three Rivers will be recognised as a great place to do business We will continue to improve our relationship with the local business community We will continue to support Visit Herts and promote Three Rivers as the home of the internationally significant Warner Bros Studios • The Local Plan will allocate land for employment uses Economic Strategy sets out actions to support economic growth Review of projects implemented under Additional Restrictions Grant managed by Economic and Sustainable Development to support local business and look at funding opportunities for future projects in relation to economic development following implementation of the ARG projects.
+High Performing, Financially Independent Council We will generate enough income to continue to provide services for the district We will develop and deliver an improved Property Investment Strategy to maximise income from our assets and support the Commercial Strategy We will progress our Customer Service Strategy that provides a range of contact channels for customers and sets out corporate expectations of how they should be treated We will produce an Organisational Development Strategy to support the Council in delivering its priorities and objectives. • Identify potential opportunities for development opportunities of council assets and non-council owned assets